Miro0o/Docs-Notes/CS/CyberSecurity/CyberSecurity.md

 - ITU-T : The International Telecommunication Union (ITU) Telecommunication Standardization Sector (ITU-T) is a United Nations sponsored agency that develops standards.

 The OSI security architecture focuses on security attacks, mechanisms, and services.
 These can be defined briefly as follows:
-- Security attack: Any action that compromises the security of information owned by an organization.
+- **Security attack**: Any action that compromises the security of information owned by an organization.
-- Security mechanism: A process (or a device incorporating such a process) that is designed to detect, prevent, or recover from a security attack.
+- **Security mechanism**: A process (or a device incorporating such a process) that is designed to detect, prevent, or recover from a security attack.
-- Security service: A processing or communication service that enhances the security of the data processing systems and the information transfers of an organization.
+- **Security service**: A processing or communication service that enhances the security of the data processing systems and the information transfers of an organization.
 The services are intended to counter security attacks, and they make use of one or more security mechanisms to provide the service.

 ![](../../Assets/Pics/Pasted%20image%2020231008171558.png)